Last Updated on August 16, 2022 by Ithos Global Regulatory Team

 The law has separate limitations for three categories of consumer products: cosmetics, personal care, and household products.
 The latter two are known to generally contain higher levels of 1,4 Dioxane.

-How to Comply, Suggested Next Steps, and Tips
+How to Comply with 1, 4 Dioxane Ban, Suggested Next Steps, and Tips

 To meet the law’s phase-down schedule, Ithos recommends the following: